Correlation Between Meta Platforms and Spark Networks

 Very Weak

 Over the last 90 days Meta Platforms has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite somewhat strong fundamental drivers, Meta Platforms is not utilizing all of its potentials.
-The newest stock price disturbance, may contribute to short-term losses for the investors.
+The current stock price disturbance, may contribute to short-term losses for the investors.

 Spark Networks SE